Tigers begin preseason camp in 10 days

 Don't miss the 2014 season opener on August 30 when the Tigers host Austin Peay at 6 PM at the Liberty Bowl!

-Ricky Hunley, a College Football Hall of Fame inductee who has close to 20 years of collegiate and professional coaching experience, is in his first year as the University of Memphis' defensive line coach.
+Ricky Hunley, a College Football Hall of Fame inductee who has close to 20 years of collegiate and professional coaching experience, is in his second year as the University of Memphis' defensive line coach.

 Hunley, who played seven seasons in the NFL, joined the Tiger coaching staff after spending the previous two years working as a lead coach and instructor for Football University, the creators of the U.S. Army All-American Bowl.
 Prior to his tenure with Football University he was the assistant linebackers coach for the Oakland Raiders in 2011.